HendrikCromboom/MyFirstJavaCake/README.md

 ## Purpose

-The purpose of this project is to learn java on my previous experience as a c# developer.
+The purpose of this project is to learn java based on my previous experience as a c# developer.

 ## Goal